filesmuggler/rpi-logger/README.md

 # RPI Logger
-Bash script for automatic logging into RPI with SSH.
+Bash script for automatic logging into RPI with SSH for developers tired of manual configuration every time they work with their RPI.

 ## Requirements
 Before first use make sure to have nmap, ssh, sshpass and net-tools installed.